NIHS-DNFI/galaxy-cutsite-detection/README.md

 # Galaxy for Cut Site Detection
 Galaxy for Cut Site Detection is a Galaxy (https://usegalaxy.org/) based data analysis pipeline for off-target sequence such as SITE-Seq.
 Galaxy for Cut Site Detection identifies DSB sites with termination positions of aligned reads.
-Optinally, user can focus the cut sites only within the annotated region (e.g. exon).
+Optionally, user can focus the cut sites only within the annotated region (e.g. exon).

 ## Usage